pwntester/octo.nvim/README.md

 | `OctoNvimPullModifications`  | GitHub color  |

 The term `GitHub color` refers to the colors used in the WebUI.
+The `viewer` means the user of the plugin or more precisely the user authenticated via the `gh` CLI tool used to retrieve the data from GitHub.

 ## Settings